kcaliskan/advanced-js/11-interview-handbook/1-javascript-questions.md

 3. What's the difference between a variable that is: `null`, `undefined` or `undeclared`?
 How would you go about checking for any of these states?
 4. Can you describe the main difference between a `.forEach` loop and a `.map()`å loop and why you would pick one versus the other?
 5. What is a closure, and how/why would you use one?
+6. What is "use strict";?
+What are the advantages and disadvantages to using it?